docs

 beforeSend: (event) => {

-// Return null to drop the event
+// Return null to drop the event, or modify and return it

 return event;